prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 1. In the **Native Query** window, review the SELECT statement that reflects the query design.

-	*This concept is important.
+   >**Note**: This concept is important.
 A native query is what Power BI uses to query the data source.
-To ensure best performance, the database developer should ensure this query is optimized by creating appropriate indexes, etc.*
+To ensure best performance, the database developer should ensure this query is optimized by creating appropriate indexes, etc.

 1. To close the **Native Query** window, select **OK**.